softplus/3keyecosystem-qmk/2key1/keymaps/default/readme.md

-# The default keymap for 3-Key-Ecosytem 2key2
+# The default keymap for 3-Key-Ecosytem 2key1

+No special functions active